Protecting Your Child’s Health From Sleep Apnea

 - Daytime fatigue and behavioral issues

-- Increase in body weight, perhaps obesity, without dietary changes,due to lack of sleep.
+- Increase in body weight without dietary changes

 Frequently Asked Questions